mrossini-ethz/parseq/README.md

 ## Description
 Parseq (pronounced [parsec](https://en.wikipedia.org/wiki/Parsec)) is a package for common lisp.
-It can be used for parsing sequences: strings, binary data, lists and vectors.
+It can be used for parsing lisp's sequences types: strings, binary data, lists and vectors.
-Furthermore parseq is able to parse nested structures such as trees (lists of lists).
+Furthermore, parseq is able to parse nested structures such as trees (lists of lists).
-Parsing is controlled via grammar rules that can be defined through a simple interface that allows the rules to be parametrised.
+Parseq uses [parsing expression grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG) that can be defined through a simple interface.
+It allows the grammar rules to be parametrised.
 Additionally, the parsing result can be transformed and the grammar made context aware.

 The package is inspired by [Esrap](https://nikodemus.github.io/esrap/) and uses a very similar interface.